All members including people living with cancer, family members and significant caregivers.

 What to Expect at a Session

-During the first half of this 1.5 hour program, members enjoy a ritual called a ‘community drum circle,’ that invites everyone to participate in hands-on drumming with drums and other instruments, including bells, shakers, wood, chimes, and kalimbas.
-Next, after a short break, participant are invited to take part in a ‘rhythm cradle,’ where some participants rest in a comfortable chair while the rest of the group surrounds them and creates a mediative soundscape of improvised music that is designed to be calming, comforting and uplifting.
+Members enjoy a ritual called a ‘community drum circle,’ that invites everyone to participate in hands-on drumming with drums and other instruments, including bells, shakers, wood, chimes, and kalimbas.
+You may also experience a ‘rhythm cradle,’ where some participants rest in a comfortable chair while the rest of the group surrounds them and creates a meditative soundscape of improvised music that is designed to be calming, comforting and uplifting.

 Benefits and Impact